SLXD249/Switch-Guide/README.md

 Part 3b: CFW Pros and Cons<br/>
 Atmosphere<br/>
 Pro: Has the fusee payload for instant launching<br/>
-Con: Fusee is a barebones payload launcher and doesn't have hekate features.
+Con: Fusee is a barebones payload launcher and doesn't have hekate features.<br/>
 Con: Doesn't support NSP/XCI game loading.
-Must install game with alternative CFW and apply sigpatches to run on Atmosphere.
+Must install game with alternative CFW and apply sigpatches to run on Atmosphere.<br/>
 Rei NX<br/>
 <br/>
 SD Files Switched<br/>